CodeWithKyrian/astrotrader/README.md

 *   **`/api/game/user-data`:**
     *   **GET:** Loads the authenticated user's persistent game state (ship, cargo, location, owned blueprints) from Redis.
 Returns default state if none found.
     *   **POST:** Saves the authenticated user's current game state to Redis.
-*   **`/api/blueprints/award-placeholder` (POST):** Mints a predefined placeholder NFT Blueprint to the authenticated user's Solana wallet.
-Server pays minting fees.
-Uses Redis for idempotency for this specific placeholder.
+*   **`/api/blueprints/mint` (POST):** Mints a blueprint NFT to the authenticated user's wallet after payment verification.
+Takes blueprintId and transactionSignature, verifies user ownership, and ensures the blueprint hasn't been minted already for this user using Redis for idempotency.
+The server pays minting fees.
 *   **`/api/trade/execute-sell` (POST):** Processes a user's request to sell commodities.
 Verifies the request, then transfers Galactic Credits from a server wallet (Treasury/Reward Pool) to the user's wallet.

 ## Setup & Installation